 See how the sides are curved in at the center?
 In order to make the sides straight, I could trim the top and bottom of the cake so that they get into the same size as the center but doing that means my cake diameter will become smaller.
 So this is where I do my patch work.

-For the patchwork, I take my leveled off cake tops and break them into crumbs in a bowl.
+For the patchwork, I take my leveled off cake pieces and break them into crumbs in a bowl.
 And then I add a little butter cream and mix with the crumbs to get a dough-like texture (something like cake pops dough but slightly softer).
 I use this patchwork dough to patch up the center of the cake so that it gets aligned with the top and bottom diameter of the cake.
 Since the dough is rather firm, it is too hard to be piped in a piping bag, hence I use my hands to press small amounts of it onto the sides of the cake.
-The sides will not be entirely smooth at this point in time.
+The sides will not be entirely smooth at this point.
 The smoothing process happens when I crumb coat the cake, which is my next step after patchwork.

 Cake Decorating Basics : Crumb Coat

-I crumb coat all my cakes, regardless of whether I cover them with buttercream, chocolate ganache, royal icing, butter icing or even fondant.
+I crumb coat all my cakes, regardless of whether I cover them with buttercream, chocolate ganache, royal icing, butter icing or fondant.
 Crumb coat is typically done to keep cake crumbs from getting mixed into the icing that is used to cover a cake.
 These crumbs, will get mixed into the icing as it is spread on cakes, resulting in very unprofessional finish for the cakes.
-This is more so for spreadable icing like butter cream and royal icing.
+This is more so for spreadable icings like butter cream and royal icing.

-I, on the other hand, use crumb coat not only to keep the crumbs in place, but more specifically to get my cakes into the right shape before applying the final frosting on it.
+I use crumb coat not only to keep the crumbs in place, but more specifically to get my cakes into the right shape before applying the final frosting on it.
 I use it to smooth the sides of cakes that have been patched as well as level cake tops that are uneven or lopsided.
 I practically use crumb coat as the base coat for my cakes before covering them with fondant (unlike most cake decorators who use chocolate ganache as the base coat).

-And most importantly, I dont just use plain buttercream to crumb coat, I use a 'speckled buttercream'.
+And most importantly, I don't just use plain buttercream to crumb coat, I use a 'speckled buttercream'.
 My speckled buttercream is simple a mixture of buttercream and some cake crumbs.
 The resulting icing is still in a very spreadable consistency but is filled with cake crumbs.
-I add cake crumbs into my base coat icing as they help make the buttercream be more stable hence hold shape better.
+I add cake crumbs into my base coat icing as they help make the buttercream be more stiff hence hold shape better.
 And when I apply it onto the sides of my cakes that have been previously patched up with 'dough' icing, I smooth the buttercream until the sides become even.
 At this point, the buttercream will be all speckled with cake crumbs like this:

 And it is only after all these steps have been completed that I cover my cakes with fondant or a final coat of my other spreadable frosting.